Editorials about "shortchanging Amtrak" are always shortsighted

 of Interstate highways.
 Public highways and local government's monopoly bus systems displaced

 trolleys and private railroads, leaving historic depots decaying.
-Hypocritical

-imitate the private rail systems that their policies ruined.
+rail systems to imitate the private rail systems that their policies ruined.

 Today, local governments operate socialized bus monopolies